Evaluation

 • Test coverage: percentage of production-critical tasks represented by a dataset row, scenario, or regression test.

-• Metric coverage: mix of deterministic checks, Groundedness, ContextRelevance, HallucinationScore, TaskCompletion, and custom judge rubrics.
+• Metric coverage: mix of exact-match checks, Groundedness, ContextRelevance, HallucinationScore, TaskCompletion, and custom judge rubrics.

-• Threshold signal: pass/fail rate by metric, model version, prompt version, and dataset slice.
+• Threshold signal: pass/fail rate by evaluation metric, model version, prompt version, and dataset slice.

 • Trace agreement: whether CI failures match production trace failures sampled through traceAI-langchain.